In salutation you can write Sir/Madam

 Sir/Madam,

 In a formal letter the word dear is almost never used.
-The use of word dear represents your inexperience with writing formal letters
+The use of word dear represents your inexperience with writing formal letters.

 In informal letters we do not use the word Sir itself.
 We usually write the name of the person to whom we're writing the letter as the informal letter is meant for the people we know closely.